amantoux/proximity_screen_lock/README.md

 # Proximity Screen Lock
-A Flutter plugin that de-activates the screen when proximity sensor detects somrthing
+A Flutter plugin that can be used to bind screen activation to proximity sensor

 To activate the behavior